cavenditti/distd/README.md

     --net-loss-percent 0.5
 ```

-Packet loss only applies meaningfully to the QUIC path.
-On gRPC/TCP runs the benchmark warns and ignores loss, while still applying delay, jitter, and bandwidth limits.
+Benchmark network shaping applies to the QUIC sync path.
+Delay, jitter, bandwidth limits, and packet loss all affect the proxied QUIC traffic.